CorpGlory/grafana-ico-select/README.md

-# Grafana ico select
+# Grafana icon select
 A demo of "ico-select" feature for Grafana.
-It is not possible to install to Grafa directly.
+It supposed to be a new directive or something else.
-Only for demo purposes.
+*It is not possible to install to Grafa directly now* Only for demo purposes.

 ## Questions to community